AvicennaJr/simple_api/README.md

 # simple_api
-A simple API made with FastAPI
+A simple API with CRUD functionality made with FastAPI